vin-spiegel/lua-cascading/README.md

 ## Idea

-Separation of logic and style code in Nekoland
+Separation between logic and style code in Nekoland

 - Generate style sheet just as table